How Often Should You Groom Your Dog

 Factors Determining Frequency

 There are different suggestions about when and how often a dog should be groomed.
 The reason for this is that there are some individual factors to consider.
 These factors include the dog breed, the physical activity it undertakes each day and the environment in which the dog lives.
-Some people believe that a dog should have shampoo weekly, while others think that every five weeks is enough.
+Some people believe that a dog should have shampoo weekly, while others think that every two weeks is enough.
 However, this frequency will differ from one breed of dog to another.

 Several dogs love to get dirty and so you need to wash often.
 If they are indoor dogs then they should be washed often.
 If dogs are left unclean it may lead to illness in the dog and its owner.
 Various dogs of certain breeds have coats that are usually oilier than that of others.
 Such dogs are more prone to odours that are very unpleasant.
 They also seem dirty and less attractive to play with.
 So they should be bath frequently.